grancalavera/barebones-templates/readme.md

 #Grunt barebones templates

-Two simple RequireJS templates: one for web based projects and one for library projects.
+Two simple Grunt 0.3 RequireJS templates: one for web based projects and one for library projects.

 ## Out of the box